Once Upon A Time In Hollywood vs. The Real Bruce Lee

 Lee’s supporters have pointed out that Tarantino chose to honour all the other real-life historical figures in his ode to Hollywood, except for the Manson family killers; including Sharon Tate and Roman Polanski.
 Therefore, what could the justification be for so wildly misrepresenting Lee’s legacy as the only coloured actor depicted in his film, fictional or otherwise?

+Rather than argue for either side of the ongoing debate, I’ve decided to briefly explore what the actual impact of Bruce Lee has been on Hollywood since the ’70s and why his legacy is worth taking a deeper dive into.
 Before I do, it must be said that I do not personally believe that Quentin Tarantino intended to be malicious towards Lee’s legacy, and wherever this conversation goes over time; the debate has been a worthy discussion on the topic of how minority cultures and groups are (mis)represented in film and television.

 Bruce Lee was the first Asian American global action star to emerge out of Hollywood since his break-out and final film, Enter the Dragon in 1973.
 Lee, who was also the first Asian American to star as the lead in a Hollywood studio picture, died just one month before the release of the film, that would transform him into an international martial arts icon.